liujunlingx/liujunlingx.github.io/_posts/2018-11-10-hello-my-day.markdown

 - css override priority stuff
 - jekyll directory structures
 - liquid grammar, and some useful vim operations
+- using a plugin [jekyll-redirect-from](https://github.com/jekyll/jekyll-redirect-from) to redirect '/' to '/about'

 it's a good start and a happy day to be rememebered.